 Election for Each Regulated Pollutant

-(1) The owner or operator must elect to pay emission fees on either actual emissions, permitted emissions, or a combination of both for the previous calendar year for each regulated pollutant and notify the Department in accordance with OAR 340-220-0110.
+(1) The owner or operator must elect to pay emission fees on either actual emissions, permitted emissions, or a combination of both for the previous calendar year for each regulated pollutant and notify DEQ using OAR 340-220-0110.

-(2) If an owner or operator fails to notify the Department of the election for a regulated pollutant, the Department will assess emission fees based on permitted emissions.
+(2) If an owner or operator fails to notify DEQ of the election for a regulated pollutant, DEQ will assess emission fees based on permitted emissions.

-(3) If the permit or review report does not identify permitted emissions for a regulated pollutant, the Department will develop representative permitted emissions.
+(3) If the permit or review report does not identify permitted emissions for a regulated pollutant, DEQ will develop representative permitted emissions.

 (4) An owner or operator may elect to pay emission fees on the aggregate limit for insignificant emissions that are not categorically exempt insignificant emissions.